-- (l) name and address of the shipper or passenger; - (m) suspected cause of the occurrence; - (n) action taken upon discovery of the occurrence, including any mitigation measures; - (o) any serious injury, death or damage of property caused by the occurrence; - (p) any other reporting action taken; - (q) name, title, address and contact number of the reporter; - (r) any other relevant details.

-(4) Subject to sub-paragraph (5), a report containing as much of the information referred to in sub-paragraph (3) as is in his possession shall be despatched in a form specified by the Chief Executive, and by the quickest available means within 24 hours of the occurrence coming to the knowledge of the person making the report.

-(5) Where any information referred to in sub-paragraph (3) is not in the possession of the person making a report under sub-paragraph (1) or (2), that person shall despatch the information in a form as specified by the Chief Executive, and by the quickest available means within 24 hours of the information coming into his possession.

-(6) Where any dangerous goods accident, dangerous goods incident or the finding of any undeclared or misdeclared dangerous goods in cargo or passenger's baggage on board any aircraft is reported to the Chief Executive under sub-paragraph (1) or (2), the Chief Executive shall cause an investigation to be made in such manner as he thinks necessary.

-(7) For the purposes of any investigation under sub-paragraph (6), any authorised person carrying out the investigation may -

-- (a) require such persons as he thinks necessary to answer any question, furnish any information or produce any document, paper or article, and retain any such document, paper or article until the completion of the investigation; - (b) have access to and examine any consignment of goods; and - (c) enter and inspect any place as he thinks necessary for the purposes of the investigation.

-(8) In this paragraph, "undeclared or misdeclared dangerous goods" means dangerous goods which are not declared or inaccurately declared in the relevant dangerous goods transport document referred to in the Nineteenth Schedule.
+- (o) any serious injury, death or damage of property caused by the occurrence; - (p) any other reporting action taken; - (q) name, title, address and contact number of the reporter; - (r) any other relevant details. - (4) Subject to sub-paragraph (5), a report containing as much of the information referred to in sub-paragraph (3) as is in his possession shall be despatched in a form specified by the Chief Executive, and by the quickest available means within 24 hours of the occurrence coming to the knowledge of the person making the report. - (5) Where any information referred to in sub-paragraph (3) is not in the possession of the person making a report under sub-paragraph (1) or (2), that person shall despatch the information in a form as specified by the Chief Executive, and by the quickest available means within 24 hours of the information coming into his possession. - (6) Where any dangerous goods accident, dangerous goods incident or the finding of any undeclared or misdeclared munitions of war or dangerous goods in cargo or passenger's baggage on board any aircraft is reported to the Chief Executive under sub-paragraph (1) or (2), the Chief Executive shall cause an investigation to be made in such manner as he thinks necessary. - (7) For the purposes of any investigation under sub-paragraph (6), any authorised person carrying out the investigation may - (a) require such persons as he thinks necessary to answer any question, furnish any information or produce any document, paper or article, and retain any such document, paper or article until the completion of the investigation; - (b) have access to and examine any consignment of goods; and - (c) enter and inspect any place as he thinks necessary for the purposes of the investigation. - (8) In this paragraph, "undeclared or misdeclared munitions of war or dangerous goods" means munitions of war or dangerous goods which are not declared or inaccurately declared in the relevant dangerous goods transport document referred to in the Nineteenth Schedule.